Rahat421/3D-Cube-Rotation-Using-Glut/README.md

 # Project Description
 Through this project I would like to rotate a multi colored Cube in 3 dimension.
 The output of the project will be the projection of 3D Cube Rotation

-- First we draw multiple circles,
+- First we draw multiple Squares,
 - Then Depth is cleared and Roation Angle applied,
 - Finally Because of the Rotation the 3D Cube Shows up